dmitryyagodin/react-node-quote-app/README.md

 - Heroku for deployment (see details below)

-# The fullstack implementation of this app is based on a tutorial called [How to Create a React App with a Node Backend: The Complete Guide](https://www.freecodecamp.org/news/how-to-create-a-react-app-with-a-node-backend-the-complete-guide/)
+The fullstack implementation of this app is based on Reed Barger's tutorial called [How to Create a React App with a Node Backend: The Complete Guide](https://www.freecodecamp.org/news/how-to-create-a-react-app-with-a-node-backend-the-complete-guide/)

+These are the steps from the tutorial that describe the general approach:

-## Step 1.
+### Step 1.
 Create a Node (Express) backend
 1. Create a project folder
 2. Create a Node project inside the folder: `npm init -y`
 3. Create `server` folder and `index.js` in it.